A Kim Kardashian Naked Cookbook In The Works? Not Anytime Soon [Debunked]

 A Kim Kardashian naked cookbook?
 While some may not be surprised by the idea, and despite a National Enquirer report, Kim Kardashian is not turning into the naked chef in the near future.
-While she did get naked in front of the cameras before, and she did cook in front of the cameras before, the Keeping Up With The Kardashians star isn’t planning to combine the two, according to Gossip Cop.
+While she did get naked in front of the cameras before, and she did cook in front of the cameras before, the Keeping Up With the Kardashians star isn’t planning to combine the two, according to Gossip Cop.

-The naked cookbook rumor was started by a National Enquirer article, that claimed the 36-year-old reality star has allegedly “found a new way to line her pockets, even when she doesn’t have any.”
+The naked cookbook rumor was started by a National Enquirer article that claimed the 36-year-old reality star has allegedly “found a new way to line her pockets, even when she doesn’t have any.”

 “[Kim is] pitching publishers on the idea of a cookbook in which she poses nude next to her favorite recipes.
 Kim came across a copy of David Thorpe’s book Rude Food among some of her dad’s old things.
 She wants to do a cookbook and pose naked with all the recipes.”